plone/training/testing/start.rst

   $ pip install plonecli

-Create a new addon package:
+Create a new addon package where you want:

 .. code-block:: console

-  $ plonecli create addon src/plonetraining.testing
+  $ plonecli create addon plonetraining.testing

 Buildout